vercel/ncc/readme.md

 - Zero configuration
 - Only support Node.js (soon, optionally with TypeScript) codebases
-- Make it work with as many npm modules as we can
+- Make it work as well as possible with the entire Node.js / npm ecosystem

 ## Usage